Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Introduction

-Personalized Federated Learning (PFL) is a paradigm in which clients can adapt the global model to their local data, i.e., model personalization, with the objective of limiting the impact of statistical heterogeneity.
-In \cite{PFL1}, the authors propose a distinctive taxonomy for PFL approaches, categorizing them into global model personalization techniques, e.g., client selection \cite{yang2021federated}, meta-learning \cite{fallah2020personalized} and transfer-learning \cite{chen2020fedhealth}, and learning personalized models techniques, e.g., parameter decoupling \cite{arivazhagan2019federated}, knowledge distillation \cite{PFL2} and clustering \cite{sattler2020clustered}.
-Furthermore, multiple studies \cite{zhang2022personalized,boroujeni2024personalized,kotelevskii2022fedpop,zhu2023confidence} applied Bayesian methods to the PFL framework, achieving better model calibration and uncertainty quantification.
-The transition from deterministic FL to Bayesian FL (BFL) naturally leads to an investigation of the manifolds to which clients' and global posteriors distributions belong, allowing for the exploration of their properties and the operations that can be defined on them, as suggested in \cite{jamoussi2024information}.
+Personalized Federated Learning (PFL) is a paradigm in which clients adapt the global model to their local data, i.e., perform model personalization, with the goal of mitigating the impact of statistical heterogeneity.
+In \cite{PFL1}, the authors propose a comprehensive taxonomy of PFL approaches, classifying them into two main categories: global model personalization techniques and personalized model learning techniques.
+The former category includes methods such as client selection \cite{yang2021federated}, meta-learning \cite{fallah2020personalized}, and transfer learning \cite{chen2020fedhealth}, while the latter encompasses strategies such as parameter decoupling \cite{arivazhagan2019federated}, knowledge distillation \cite{PFL2}, and clustering-based approaches \cite{sattler2020clustered}.
+Furthermore, several studies \cite{zhang2022personalized,boroujeni2024personalized,kotelevskii2022fedpop,zhu2023confidence} have applied Bayesian methods within the PFL framework, demonstrating improved model calibration and uncertainty quantification.
+The transition from deterministic FL to Bayesian FL (BFL) naturally motivates an investigation of the manifolds to which clients' and global posterior distributions belong.
+This perspective enables the exploration of their geometric properties and the definition of meaningful operations on these manifolds, as discussed in \cite{jamoussi2024information}.

-In this work, we study the PFL paradigm through the lens of Bayesian learning, leveraging Information Geometry to develop a personalization method for BFL.
-Unlike existing approaches, our method does not require fine-tuning, additional training, or access to local or shared global data, making it a fully private and truly cost-free personalization technique.
-By specifying a divergence metric, we learn the personalized model posteriors by projecting the global model posterior distribution onto a sphere centered at the local model posterior distribution, where the radius encodes the desired degree of personalization the end-user would like to achieve.
-This method provides unlimited personalization flexibility, empowering end-users to seamlessly control the trade-off between local and global performance at no additional cost.
+In this work, we study the PFL paradigm through the lens of Bayesian learning, leveraging principles from Information Geometry to develop a novel personalization method for BFL.
+Unlike existing approaches, the proposed method does not require fine-tuning, additional training, or access to either local or shared global data, making it a fully private and computationally cost-free personalization technique.
+By specifying a divergence metric, we obtain personalized model posteriors by projecting the global posterior distribution onto a sphere centered at the local posterior distribution, where the radius encodes the desired degree of personalization specified by the end-user.
+This formulation enables unrestricted personalization flexibility, allowing users to seamlessly control the trade-off between local adaptation and global generalization without incurring additional computational or privacy costs.